genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/05_forms.md

 </zero-select>
 ```

-You can now refresh you're application, it should look somethign like this:
+You can now refresh your application; it should look something like this:

 ![](/img/position-form.png)

 :::note
 The data in your grids may vary from the data in the example.
-You may also only see one grid or none at all depending on whether you replaced or appended the xml before this
+You may also only see one grid or none at all, depending on whether you replaced or appended the xml before this.
 :::

 ## Adding selection options